kristinabog/goldish/README.md

 - [SQLite:](https://www.sqlite.org/index.html)
     Was mainly used during development
 - [Heroku Postgres:](https://www.heroku.com/postgres)
-    After deployment this database was used an add-on service of Heroku
+    After deployment this database was used as an add-on service of Heroku

 ## Technologies Used